DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

    - individual (or group of individuals)?

-   - catalog number?
+   - cataloged unit (i.e. catalog number)?

 #.
 The collection manager creates a new record that represents a different
-   physical unit, a different individual, and a different catalog number.
+   physical unit, a different individual, and a different cataloged unit.

 Alternative paths